 If you’re on Facebook, head to the online shopping section to see how many people are desperately trying to give away pianos for free.
 Few things take up more space and are more difficult to move than a piano.

-If you truly have a junior Beethoven in your house, you may really need a piano.
-But if your kid hasn’t even learned middle C yet, maybe start with a borrowed portable keyboard and see if music lessons hit the right note.
+If you truly have a junior Beethoven in your house, you may genuinely need a piano.
+But if your kid hasn’t even learned where middle C is, you can start with a borrowed portable keyboard and see if music lessons hit the right note.

-Once, fine china was on every bride’s wedding registry and was broken out regularly for dinner parties and family holidays.
-We’re a more temporary world now, for good or for ill, and few brides are requesting 12 place settings of Royal Doulton bone china.
+Once, fine china was on every couple’s wedding registry and was broken out regularly for dinner parties and family holidays.
+Ours is a more casual world now, for good or for ill.
+Few engaged couples want 12 place settings of Royal Doulton china.

-If china really appeals to you, check with the older generations in your family, who may be willing to give you theirs.
+If china appeals to you, check with the older generations in your family.
+They may be happy to give you theirs.

-If it makes Grandma happy to buy a spoon or shot glass from each country or state she visits, let her have fun.
-But don’t collect with the idea that you’ll make money off your collection one day.
+If it makes you happy to buy a spoon or shot glass from each country or state you visit, have your fun.
+But don’t collect with the expectation that you’ll make money from the collection one day.

-New moms and dads don’t need half of the items on many baby registries.
-Diapers and clothes, sure, burp cloths and bassinets, go for it.
-But a diaper-wipe warmer?
+New moms and dads don’t need half of the things on many baby registries.
+Diapers and clothes, sure.
+Burp cloths and bassinets?
+Go for it.
+But a diaper wipe warmer?

 If you’re giving a present to a new parent, consider a gift card.

-Many restaurants have one on the menu — a giant, jumbo, lollapalooza, monster-sized dessert.
+Many restaurants have one on the menu — the giant, jumbo, lollapalooza, monster-sized dessert.
 But eat one, and you’ll quickly regret it.